-5 Gender Wor Equity men's Emp nt The proposed project components and its activities will be planned, implemented and monitored by a public entity and fair and equitable gender representation will be implemented.
+5 Equity and s Empowe The proposed project components and its activities will be planned, implemented and monitored by a public entity and fair and equitable gender representation will be implemented.
 As it is a national priority, effort will be made to ensure equal participation of women in the decision making of the project.
 Structural gender inequalities embedded in our society - unequal access to and control over material and non-material resources, assets and opportunities.
 The structures which organise the division of labour will ensure that no discrimination occur because of gender.
-The project will also provide capacity building and training and skills transfer to women in the project area for sustainable NONE TO LOW livelihood generation.
-6 Core Lab gender) oour Rig. hts (in clude The project will ensure full compliance to the labour act and all labour related matters being it wages, recruitments etc will be conducted as per the labour act.
+The project will also provide capacity building and training and skills transfer to women in the project area for sustainable livelihood generation.
+6 Core Labour gender) Rights (include The project will ensure full compliance to the labour act and all labour related matters being it wages, recruitments etc will be conducted as per the labour act.
 The project will by no means violate the labour act.
 NONE

-7 Indigenous Peoples Indigenous people such as San, Himba and Zemba are the most marginalized groups in Namibia.
+7 Indigenous Peoples Indigenous people such as San, Himba and Zemba are the most LOW marginalized groups in Namibia.
 In Namibia, indigenous people are defined as those people who have special attachment to their land, who are marginalized, disposed and discriminated against.
 To date, indigenous people such as the San remain the landless and have yet to reap the benefit of democracy.
 Although indigenous people have formal right to participate, thy have no influence over national issues and rarely consulted on issues affecting them directly.
 It should be noted that these people have been subjected to unequal treatment and discrimination over many years and therefore special consideration of empowering them should be made in the proposed project to complement the special program which the government is currently undertaking.
 Furthermore, the Constitution of Namibia provides legislative and normative framework for the protection of indigenous minorities.
 These legislative and normative framework should be followed or consider in the proposed project to ensure the acceptance and success of the proposed project.
 The selected areas for the project is mostly inhabitant by the San and Damara people.
 The project will ensure that this people are included and consulate for this project.
-LOW 8 Involuntary Resettlement No resettlement will be needed in the pilot projects or because of the project.
+In tak into my Deportile manut No recettlement will be peeded in the milet musicate on because NONE 8 Involuntary Resettlement No resettlement will be needed in the pilot projects or because of the project.
 NONE